-When the 'Share' pop-up appears, click on the 'Collaborators' tab at the top.
-Enter their Plotly username or email address in the first field, and you can add a message if you wish.
-The 'Notify via email' option is set as default.
+Click on the 'Share' button on the left-hand side of the Chart Studio.
+When the 'Share' modal appears, click on the 'Collaborate' tab at the top.
+Enter the Chart Studio username or email address of the collaborators, and you can add a message if you wish.
+You can also add more than one collaborator, as seen below.

 Add Collaborators to a Grid

-If ever you want to remove your collaborators, click on the 'x' next to their name.
+If you want to remove your collaborators, click on the 'x' next to their name.
 When you hover over the 'x', you'll see a little pop-up telling you to click to remove that user from being a collaborator.

 As a Collaborator

-If the creator of the plot has opted to notify you by via email, you'll receive one, stating that they want to share a plot with you and wish to collaborate.
-You'll be given a link of where you can view the plot (called the 'Shareplot' page).
-You can click on 'Fork & Edit' to edit the plot.
+If the owner of the plot has opted to notify you by via email, you'll receive one, stating that they want to share a plot with you and wish to collaborate.
+You'll be given a link of where you can view the plot.
+You can then click on the 'Edit' icon on the top right corner to edit the plot.

-You can save your plots as private or public.
-If you set your plot as private, no one will be able to view it, only your collaborators will be able to view and edit your plot.
+If the owner of the plot has opted to save the plot or grid as private, no one will be able to view them, only the collaborators will be able to view or edit them.

 For an easier way to keep your files organized, and to keep track of the plots and their associated grids, we highly recommend to save them with proper filenames.